btactic/zsuitecrm/README.md

-# zsugar
+# bsugar

-zSugar is a zimlet for Zimbra Collaboration Suite.
+bSugar is a zimlet for Zimbra Collaboration Suite.

 This project aims for integration of received mails between Zimbra and SugarCRM.

-zSugar allows to add a mail and their attachments into:
+bSugar allows to add a mail and their attachments into:
  - Accounts
  - Contacts
  - Opportunities